Hardcoreprawn/architecture/input/posts/requirements/security/security-requirements.md

 ## Rationale

-Adopting this NFR will help:
+Adopting this set of NFRs will help:

 * Protect systems and users from cyber threats and data breaches that could cause financial, reputational or legal damages.
 * Demonstrate the organisation's commitment to cyber security and increase customer trust and confidence.